inspec/inspec-aws/docs/resources/aws_ec2_vpc_peering_connection.md

 # aws\_ec2\_vpc\_peering\_connection

-Use the `aws_ec2_vpc_peering_connection` InSpec audit resource to test properties of a single specific AWS EC2 VPC Peering Connection.
+Use the `aws_ec2_vpc_peering_connection` InSpec audit resource to test properties of a single AWS EC2 VPC peering connection.

-The AWS::EC2::VPCPeeringConnection resource requests a VPC peering connection between two VPCs: a requester VPC that you own and an accepter VPC with which to create the connection.
+The `AWS::EC2::VPCPeeringConnection` resource requests a VPC peering connection between two VPCs: a requester VPC that you own and an accepter VPC with which to create the connection.

 ## Syntax

 Ensure that a VPC peering Connection ID exists.

-    describe aws_ec2_vpc_peering_connection(vpc_peering_connection_id: 'VpcPeeringConnectionId') do
+    describe aws_ec2_vpc_peering_connection(vpc_peering_connection_id: 'VPC_PEERING_CONNECTION_ID') do
       it { should exist }
     end